Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Cons

 The biggest risk with hybrid billing is setting the not-to-exceed amount too low.
-Failure to include all the possibilities in your time calculations, or to remember to include contingency time into the mix, can lead you to lose money as you end up putting in “free time” to achieve the contracted result.
+Failure to include all the possibilities in your time calculations, or to remember to include contingency time into the mix, can lead you to lose money as you end up putting in “free time” to achieve the result specified in the contract.